 4. What we do with the information we gather

 We require this information to understand your needs and provide you with a better service, and in particular for the following reasons:

-For direct marketing communications and related profiling to help us to offer you relevant products and service, including deciding whether or not to offer you certain products and service.
-We’ll send marketing to you by SMS, email, phone, post, social media and digital channels.
+- For direct marketing communications and related profiling to help us to offer you relevant products and service, including deciding whether or not to offer you certain products and service.
+We may send marketing to you by SMS, email, phone, post, social media and digital channels with your permission.
 Offers may relate to any of our products and services as well as to any other offers and advice we think may be of interest

-To provide personalised content and services to you, such as tailoring our products and services, our digital customer experience and offerings, and deciding which offers or promotions to show you on our digital channels
+- To provide personalised content and services to you within our websites, such as tailoring our products and services, our digital customer experience and offerings, and deciding which offers or promotions to show you on our digital channels

 5. What are the legal grounds for our processing of your personal information?